MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ## Using privileged access in your Office 365 organization

 ### Requesting elevation authorization to execute tasks
-Once enabled, PAM will require approvals for executing any task that has an associated approval policy defined.
+Once enabled, privileged access requires approvals for executing any task that has an associated approval policy defined.

-Run the command below in Exchange Online PowerShell to raise an approval request.
+Run the following command in Exchange Online PowerShell to raise an approval request:
 ```
 New-ElevatedAccessRequest
     -Task 'Exchange\<exchange management cmdlet name>'